-Technical information in this MD&A has been reviewed by Gilles R. Dessureau, M.Sc.
+Technical information in this MD&A other than in respect of the Tørdal property has been reviewed by Gilles R. Dessureau, M.Sc.
 P.Geo, a Qualified Person for the purposes of National Instrument 43-101.
 Mr. Dessureau is a Professional Geologist employed with EMC Metals Corp.